douglasrizzo/douglasrizzo.github.io/_posts/2025-03-11-text-based-movie-recs.md

 model = SentenceTransformer("all-MiniLM-L6-v2")
 ```

 The model is applied to the movie titles concatenated with their overviews and generate fixed-size embedding vectors of size 384.
-The output is a matrix of size $$|D| \times n$$, where $$n$$ is the dimension of the embedding vector.
+The output is a matrix of size $$ \mid D \mid  \times n$$, where $$n$$ is the dimension of the embedding vector.

 ```python
 embeddings = model.encode(